This page has information for people with breast cancer and their families.

 Remember, survival is the same whether you get chemotherapy or hormone therapy before or after surgery.
 And, neoadjuvant therapy may increase the chance you can have a lumpectomy instead of a mastectomy.

-If you have an aggressive breast cancer, your surgery will not likely be delayed.
+If you have an aggressive breast cancer, your surgery will not likely be postponed.
 For example, if you have triple negative breast cancer and have completed neoadjuvant therapy, your surgery will not likely be postponed.

-You can still get your breast cancer treatment during stay at home and shelter in place orders.
+You can still get breast cancer treatment during stay at home and shelter in place orders.
 Getting medical care is an essential service.

 If you haven’t already started radiation therapy, your treatment may be postponed .